Airlines will help the Afghan evacuation through a post-WWII program. Here’s how it came to be.

-In the wake of the operation, the Department of Defense recognized the need for additional airlifts to support national defense emergencies and created the Civil Reserve Air Fleet (CRAF) — a program that President Biden says will now help the Afghanistan evacuation effort.
+In the wake of the operation, the Defense Department recognized the need for additional airlifts to support national defense emergencies and created the Civil Reserve Air Fleet (CRAF) — a program President Biden says will now help the Afghanistan evacuation effort.

 The little-used post-World War II program will use 18 commercial airplanes to aid the U.S. military evacuation of American nationals and refugees from Taliban-controlled Afghanistan.